Parking is available with level access to the Portal building. There are accessible spaces on the car park.

 We know that some visitors might benefit from understanding what our trips are like before they visit.
 For these visitors we have produced an orientation booklet which you can download by clicking on the link.

-For people with carers, we offer the child rate for both the carer and the person being cared for.
-This rate applies for any of our trips where a concessionary rate is advertised, including our 45 minute trip, 2 hour trip and 6 hour trip.
-There are unfortunately no concessionary rates available for certain events, including our Children’s Halloween and Santa boat trips.
+For people with carers, we offer the carer a free ticket and the person being cared for pays the normal rate.
+This applies for any of our trips where a concessionary rate is advertised, including our 45 minute trip, 2 hour trip and 6 hour trip.
+If a concessionary rate is not advertised, please contact us for details.

 We know that some of our visitors might be sensitive to noise.
 Some areas of our building and the boat trip are louder than others, so you are welcome to bring your own ear defenders or sensory objects to help you to focus.
 Areas that might be particularly noisy are the exhibition gallery, the restaurant and the shop.
 See our quieter times above for details of when the building is less busy, and give us a call or email us if you want to discuss the noise levels within our building in more detail.